gjain-7/Misc-6-Infinity-Remote/READMEpvt.md

 ### Objectives To do (as per priority):
+1. Implement PWA
-1. Fixing Errors
+2. Fixing Errors
-2. Need to make presentation and finalize the project
+3. Screenshots/GIF

 ### Difficulties being faced:
 1. Press and hold feature for navigation buttons